-I hope you’ve enjoyed drum fill of the week #83.
-If you’re in Singapore and you’d like a free trial drum lesson, send us a message via the contact us page.
+I hope you’ve enjoyed finishing this drum fill.
+If you’re in Singapore and would like a free trial drum lesson, send us a message via the contact us page.